Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

-## Updating the Liquid-Cooled EX Cabinet CEC with Default Credentials
+## Updating the Liquid-Cooled EX Cabinet CEC with Default Credentials after a CEC Password Change

 This procedure changes the credential for liquid-cooled EX cabinet chassis controllers and node controller (BMCs) used by CSM services after the CECs have been set to a new global default credential.